schardong/visual-scenario-reduction/README.md

 - [ ] Density 2D scatter plot.
   - [ ] Would act as a 2D fanchart using the projection data.
 - [ ] Add color based on the timestep to the MP-Plot.
 Add the option to use opacity as well.
-- [ ] Apply different colors for different time series in order to compare them.
+- [ ] Apply different colors for different time series in order to compare them;
+- [ ] Add visual feedback to the time-range selected by the user (from the distance chart to the other plots).